https://fxtwitter.com/abacaj/status/1736819789841281372?s=46&t=90xQ8sGy63D2OtiaoGJuww

 OpenAI and LLaMAās Usage Agreement:

-stated that it is against OpenAIās usage agreement to use the outputs of its products like ChatGPT to finetune large language models (LLMs).
+@nafnlaus00stated that it is against OpenAIās usage agreement to use the outputs of its products like ChatGPT to finetune large language models (LLMs).
 The same restrictions apply to LLaMA and many other models.
 He emphasized that a breach of the agreement could be grounds for a lawsuit under intellectual property and unauthorised use. -

 āSafeā Apache-licensed Models:

-mentioned that Mistral/mixtral base and their instruct model, as well as Falcon and several others, are Apache-licensed models and are thus āsafeā from such restrictions.
+@nafnlaus00mentioned that Mistral/mixtral base and their instruct model, as well as Falcon and several others, are Apache-licensed models and are thus āsafeā from such restrictions.
 He also pointed out some entries in OpenAssistant that he flagged as suspect. -

 OpenAIās Terms of Service Violation:

-expressed that violating a ToS is equivalent to Breach of Contract, which could potentially be grounds for litigation. -
+@visuallyadequateand@nafnlaus00had a debate over the enforceability and implications of OpenAIās Terms of Service (ToS) violations.@visuallyadequateargued that the most OpenAI could do is ban the user, whereas@nafnlaus00expressed that violating a ToS is equivalent to Breach of Contract, which could potentially be grounds for litigation. -

 Ownership of AI Outputs:

-pointed out that irrespective of copyright issues, using the output from an API to train models is a right that is forfeited due to OpenAIās agreement. -
+@stefangligaand@visuallyadequatediscussed the ownership of AI outputs, with emphasis on the issue that copyright does not apply to AI output.@stefangligapointed out that irrespective of copyright issues, using the output from an API to train models is a right that is forfeited due to OpenAIās agreement. -

 Merging QLora Result Quantization:

-clarified that axolotl does not quantize, even if these parameters are provided.
+@touristcinquired about the effect of theload_in_8bitorload_in_4bitparameters on model merging in QLora.@nanobitzclarified that axolotl does not quantize, even if these parameters are provided.

 ā· #axolotl-dev (9 messagesš„):